 The intensity and focus by tax authorities worldwide toward transfer pricing and international tax is unprecedented.
-With the transparency of such high-profile risks in mind, multinational companies are motivated to deeply understand the value creation of their supply chain, as well as the inherent risks, and the respective intangible property footprint.
+With the transparency of such high-profile risks in mind, multinational companies are motivated to deeply understand the value creation of their supply chain, as well as the inherent risks, respective intangible property footprint and potential layers of digital commerce, all of which can inadvertently unravel your transfer pricing strategy without proper diligence toward creating a globally-consistent, locally-tuned value chain story.

 Every company experiences challenges within the various stages of its life cycle and often the growth strategy alone can drive how dramatic of a tax transformation may be necessary to bring the tax and business models together.
 Companies who are naturally engaging in ongoing M&A growth as well as those pursuing a divestiture strategy to re-focus on core competencies are the most common candidates for post-merger integration alignment.
 Most commonly, companies with latent integration of previous acquisitions have been challenged to reconcile their transfer pricing due to systems, processes, or technology issues.